TinaHoldcroft/TinaHoldcroft/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a [Higher Professional Degree in Front-end Development](https://www.noroff.no/en/studies/vocational-school/front-end-development)
-- 🌱 I’m currently learning: React.js
+- 🌱 I’m currently learning: CMS integration, UU-design, React.js

 <!--
 **TinaHoldcroft/TinaHoldcroft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.